tpatterson1996/lcc-metadata-manual/contacts.md

 ### General Notes on Contacts

-In mdEditor, contacts are created separately from individual records, and then stored within a library in mdEditor.
+In mdEditor, contacts are created separately from individual records and then stored within a library in mdEditor.
 Once contacts have been entered or imported into mdEditor, they can be used in metadata records.
 Editing a contact in the mdEditor contact library will update the contact information included in any metadata record that uses that contact.
 Editing a contact in mdEditor will also update contact information on Science Base once the record is published.

 It is recommended that you leave contacts in mdEditor in-between work sessions.
 This allows you to readily add contacts to projects and products.